Arma Reforger Marine Milsim / Recruiting Station

 • Organized Arma Reforger operations with a Marine-inspired command structure.

-• Chain of command records, awards, citations, and deployment history that recognize effort.
+• Profiles, awards, citations, and deployment history that recognize effort instead of letting it disappear.

-• Infantry, reconnaissance, aviation, corpsman, radio, and leadership opportunities.
+• Infantry, reconnaissance, aviation, corpsman, radio, and leadership opportunities for members willing to work.

 What We Expect